 To attract more students from India, foreign universities, especially the new entrants, offer a number of scholarships that could cut down their tuition fees and living expenses to a greater extent.
 Most of the students grab these opportunities as these grants and fee waivers help them fulfilling their dream of getting a foreign degree.

 | ||“The ratio of Chinese and Indian students in our university is 4:1.
 We want more Indian students to join as they are the best performers.
 We also offer a wide range of scholarships for the students to support their finances during the course of study.” |

 Foo Say Wei, Deputy Director, Nanyang Technopreneurship Centre, Nanyang Technological University, Singapore

 Skills and knowledge

 The academic curriculum in Indian schools and colleges provides thorough theoretical knowledge to students.
 This knowledge serves as an added advantage as many of the foreign universities give much importance to knowledge and skills.

 | ||“Many countries prefer Indian students because of their exceptional skills and knowledge about the subjects.
 Apart from that they are highly motivated and ambitious.” |

 Leam Carter, Association of MBAs, London

-There are many countries who look forward to improve the skilled labour power promote Indian students.
+There are many countries which look forward to improve the skilled labour power of Indian students.
 One such country is Australia.
 The country is planning to encourage postgraduate and doctoral students from India.
 The aim is to get the best skilled Indian workforce.
-There are many initiatives for collaborative research work between the Universities in India and Australia to increase the number of Indian students coming to Australia for postgraduate work.
+There are many initiatives for collaborative research work between universities in India and Australia to attract Indian students for postgraduate work.